lizzieinvancouver/ospree/analyses/chilling/_chillingREADME.txt

 3.fieldchillcalc_latlong.R: summarizes the lat/longs needed to pull climate data from europe and north america.
 These are the “growing” lat/longs if listed in the database, or, if no growing lat/long is given, then they are the provenance lat/long

-4. pullclimate.R: pulls in climate data (netcdf files, from an external hard drive) using the provenance lat/long columns and calculates field chilling experienced before the material was collected for the experiment.
+4. pullclimate_eur.R & pullclimate_nam.R: pulls in climate data for europe and north america, respectively, as netcdf files, from an external hard drive, using the provenance lat/long columns and calculates field chilling experienced before the material was collected for the experiment.

 5. interpolclimate.R: Interpolate hourly temperatures from the daily values & chilling using three different metrics.
 Generates a new csv file with the just the chilling estimates for those studies with field sample dates: fieldchillcalcslatlong.csv